Thora Birch: 1988–1998: Television work and film breakthrough

 Birch appeared in commercials in the late 1980s for Burger King, California Raisins, Quaker Oats, and Vlasic Pickles.
-She made her film debut as Molly Johnson in the 1988 science fiction comedy Purple People Eater, for which she received a Young Artist Award in the category of "Best Young Actress Under Nine Years of Age".
+She made her film debut as Molly Johnson in the 1988 science fiction comedy Purple People Eater, for which she won a Young Artist Award in the category of "Best Young Actress Under Nine Years of Age".
 That same year, she guest-starred in an episode of Doogie Howser, M.D., and was cast in the regular role of Molly on the NBC sitcom Day By Day.
 The show ran for two seasons, earning Birch a further two Young Artist nominations.

 In 1990, Birch was cast in a principal role on Parenthood, a sitcom based on the 1989 film of the same name, which ran for a single season on NBC.
-Next, she played the supporting part of Billie Pike in the 1991 drama Paradise, with Roger Ebert stating in his review for the Chicago Sun-Times that she performed the role with "strong, simple charm".
-She starred in the family comedy All I Want for Christmas that same year, playing a girl who schemes to reunite her divorced parents.
+Birch had a supporting role in the 1991 drama Paradise, with Roger Ebert stating in his review for the Chicago Sun-Times that she performed the role with "strong, simple charm".
+That same year, she starred in the Christmas film All I Want for Christmas, as a girl helping her divorced parents reunite with each other.
 The film was a moderate financial success, but found an audience on television and home video in subsequent years.
-She then appeared as the daughter of Jack Ryan in the spy thriller Patriot Games (1992), a commercial success which grossed US$178 million at the worldwide box office.
+Birch played the daughter of Jack Ryan in the spy thriller Patriot Games (1992), a commercial success which grossed US$178 million at the worldwide box office.